triton-inference-server/server/docs/user_guide/trace.md

 exports, which will affect Triton Server's latency.
 Also, users should keep in mind that minimal number of produced spans on Trton Server side is 3:
-The `InferRequest` span, which collects timestamps for when request was received by Triton, and when the request was sent; the request span, which is named after the model the request was sent to and records when request was started and ended; the `compute` span, which records compute timestamps.
+The `InferRequest` span, which collects timestamps for when request was received by Triton, and when the response was sent; the request span, which is named after the model the request was sent to and records when request was started and ended; the `compute` span, which records compute timestamps.